Interim orders and fraudulent or incorrect entry allegations

 - the public interest in maintaining the integrity of the register

-- balancing the risk of serious damage to the reputation of the profession against the impact of the order on the nurse or midwife
+- balancing the risk of serious damage to the reputation of the profession against the impact of the order on the nurse, midwife or nursing associate

-- the impact on the nurse or midwife for example this might include financial hardship if their practice is restricted or suspended, pending the final outcome.
+- the impact on the nurse, midwife or nursing associate; for example this might include financial hardship if their practice is restricted or suspended, pending the final outcome.

 If they consider that there would be serious damage to the public interest, due to the impact on the integrity of the register, the panel will identify the specific evidence of this.

 Imposing interim orders during the investigationBack to top

 The Investigating Committee can impose either:

 - an interim suspension order or

 - an interim conditions of practice order.

 If the allegation raises public protection concerns, it may be necessary to make an interim suspension order to protect the public from the risk of harm.